x41v3r/notebook/Technical Ability/C Programming Language.md

 > The character sequence used by C to name various variables and functions is called an identifier, and any place in the program that can be named by ourselves is called an identifier.

 Naming rules:
-* Composed of 26 uppercase and lowercase English letters, 0-9, underline, or $, and cannot start with a number.
+* Composed of 26 uppercase and lowercase English letters, 0-9, underline, or $, and not allowed to start with a number.
 * Keywords and reserved words cannot be used, but keywords and reserved words can be included.
 * The C identifier is strictly case sensitive and has unlimited length.
 * The C identifier cannot contain spaces.

 #### 1.1.3 c standard library

 &emsp;&emsp;The C language standard library is a set of C built-in functions, constants, and header files, such as "stdio.h", "stdlib.h", "math.h", and so on.
 The `printf( )` function under "stdio.h" is the most commonly used library function.
-The statement `system ("pause");` under "stdlib.h" prevents the program from flashing, and the system function implements the function of calling system commands.
+The statement `system ("command");` implements the function of calling system commands.

 ### 1.2 Variable and Constant